 Designed for students who have successfully completed both Geometry/Trig and Algebra 2/Trig, Precalculus/Trig is an extension of the concepts covered in the two prerequisite courses with an emphasis on the functional aspects necessary for preparation for the study of calculus.
 Polynomial, exponential, logarithmic, and trigonometric functions are addressed in this course.
 Trigonometric topics include the solution of trigonometric equations, identity manipulations, and transformation graphing, including work with amplitude, period, and phase shift.
 Combinatorics, probabilities, statistics, and data analysis will be introduced.
-Prerequisite: (2520) Algebra 2/Trig, Bor better or teacher recommendation, or (2900 or 2530) Honors Algebra 2/Trig, C- or better or teacher recommendation.
+2110C is an asynchronous online course offered through CB Cyber.
+Please see www.cbsd.org/cyber for more information.
+Prerequisite: (2520) Algebra 2/Trig, B- or better or teacher recommendation, or (2221) Algebra 3/Trig, C- or better or teacher recommendation.